rednafi/rednafi.com/content/go/prevent_struct_copies.md

 Someone on Reddit asked me what actually triggers the `copyLocks` checker in `go vet`—is it the struct's literal name `noCopy` or the fact that it implements the `Locker` interface?

 The name `noCopy` isn't special.
 You can call it whatever you want.
 As long as it implements the `Locker` interface, `go vet` will complain if the surrounding struct gets copied.
+See this go-playground snippet[^5].

 [^1]:
     [sync.WaitGroup](https://cs.opensource.google/go/go/+/refs/tags/go1.24.2:src/sync/waitgroup.go;l=25-30)